marvingrieger/ioBroker.haassohn/README.md

 [![NPM](https://nodei.co/npm/iobroker.pallazza.png)](https://npmjs.org/package/iobroker.pallazza)

-This adapter enables to control Haas+Sohn HSP devices:
+This adapter has been tested on the following Haas+Sohn devices:
 * HSP 6 PALLAZZA-III 534.08 (V6.02)
 * HSP 2.17 PREMIUM (V5.13)
 * HSP 7 DIANA Plus RLU (V7.06)
+* HSP 6 HELENA RLU (V7.07)

 ## Features
 * All states of the device are read regularly (by polling) and represented in ioBroker